 Moments later the ticket lady informs us were in the wrong seats.

 This happened around the same time I realized my pants were dirty from an ice cream spillage from the day before.
 How many tragedies can one woman handle?
 Yet, there is more!
 We hadn’t seen our actual seats.
-There comes a time in every person’s life where they choose to sit upright for 12 hours in a six-person compartment with luggage crammed in between the nonexistent space between your legs or not.
+There comes a time in every person’s life when they choose to sit upright for 12 hours in a six-person compartment with luggage crammed in between the non-existent space between their legs or not.
 We chose the first shitty option.
-Now at this point, we had no snacks, no laptop (calm down, it didn’t get stolen but surprise surprise no outlet in the compartment), and no space.
+Now at this point, we had no snacks, no laptop (calm down, it didn’t get stolen but surprise surprise no outlet in the compartment) and no space.
 There were a lot of no’s happening.

-Then we walked into the city center, I am sure it was nice but I can’t remember.
+Then we walked into the city centre, I am sure it was nice but I can’t remember.

 We got a free pen.